tectonic-typesetting/tectonic-texlive-bundles/README.md

    - `b4a1d8ccc0c60e24e909f01c247f0a0f.luc`

 Fortunately, installing TeXlive with `faketime -f` seems to pin both UUIDs and timestamps.\
-The date each bundle is built on is defined in its specification.
+The date each bundle is built at is defined in its specification.